sauce-archives/rdc-appium-junit4/README.md

 * You should only push encrypted files to GitHub.

-Afterwards you need to decrypt the files, use them to sign the library and then deploy to Maven central.
+Afterwards you need to use the decrypted files to sign the library in order to deploy it to Maven central.

 ### Deploying to Sonatype